snakster/cpp.react/README.md

 ### Event streams

-Event streams represent flows of discrete values.
+Unlike signals, event streams are not centered on changing state, but represent flows of discrete values.
 They are first-class objects and can be merged, filtered, transformed or composed to more complex types:

 ```C++
 using namespace std;